 💭Expert tips

-- Remove the bread from the loaf pan immediately after taking it out from the oven to prevent a soggy bottom.
+- Remove the bread from the loaf pan immediately after taking it out of the oven to prevent a soggy bottom.
 Cool the bread on a wire rack to ensure airflow on all sides.

 - Make sure to keep the egg whites clean.
 If any fat gets into it, it won't whip into stiff peaks!
-Use a clean bowl and whip the whites first, then go onto the yolks.
+Use a clean bowl and whip the whites first, then go on to the yolks.

 Frequently Asked Questions